Melonchanism/YabaiIndicator/README.md

 This sends a refresh command to Yabai Indicator via a unix-domain socket.

 ## Comparison to similar applications

+[YabaiInidicator (Original)](https://github.com/xiamaz/YabaiIndicator) Requires SIP to be disabled to switch spaces, and has a slightly more outdated codebase (according to me).
+Opening settings from menu bar doesn't work on macOS 14+.
+Had a blurry text issue on retina displays.

 [SpaceId](https://github.com/dshnkao/SpaceId) has some additonal configurability for presentation and also allows showing all active spaces on all displays.
 Switching between spaces is not implemented.
 As of 12/2021 it does not utilize Acessibility API for catching MissionControl invocation.
 It does not have a dependency on Yabai.